Placemaking Strategy & Programme Design

 Our processes are very scalable to suit the needs of the place and the project/development.
 We can also oversee implementation of a strategy or programme in part or in full to bring the ideas contained within to life.

 We have completed a number of such strategies for a range of clients.
 Let us help you make your development really work for the local community and ensure better longterm outcomes for all across the board.
+As well as creating the strategy and designing the programme, we are able to bring it to life too.
+See Place Activation & Management.

 Case study: Auranga